 Citizen Film interns are involved in all stages of documentary film production, from development through distribution.
 Upon completion of the program, interns are equipped with a broader understanding of how each task fits into an efficient, high quality documentary film production process.

-SPRING 2016 INTERNSHIP APPLICATION
+WINTER/SPRING 2017 INTERNSHIP APPLICATION